-According to Sammy Fans , the semiconductor technology race on smartphones is about to enter a new competitive chapter with the appearance of the 2nm process.
-An interesting scenario is being revealed by industry sources: Samsung Galaxy S26 could become the world's first phone equipped with a 2nm chip, potentially surpassing its formidable rival iPhone 18.
+According to Sammy Fans , the semiconductor technology race in smartphones is about to enter a new, highly competitive chapter with the emergence of the 2nm process.
+An interesting scenario is being revealed by industry sources: the Samsung Galaxy S26 could become the world's first phone equipped with a 2nm chip, potentially surpassing its formidable rival, the iPhone 18.

-Traditionally, Apple has been a top customer and is often the first to get access to TSMC’s most advanced chip manufacturing processes.
-Recent reports suggest that TSMC is making significant progress with its 2nm process, with a projected capacity of around 50,000 wafers per month by the end of 2025, with a yield rate already quite good.
+Traditionally, Apple has always been a top priority customer and is usually the first to access TSMC's most advanced chip manufacturing processes.
+Recent reports indicate that TSMC is making significant progress with its 2nm process, projected to reach a capacity of around 50,000 wafers per month by the end of 2025 with already good production rates.

-Galaxy S26 could be the first device to feature a 2nm chip
+The Galaxy S26 could be the first device to feature a 2nm chip.

 PHOTO: WCCF TECH SCREENSHOT

-TSMC's first 2nm processor is expected to be the A20 chip, expected to power the iPhone 18 Pro series due in 2026.
-The new process promises about 15% more performance than the 3nm process currently used on current A-series chips.
+The first 2nm processor from TSMC is expected to be the A20 chip, expected for the iPhone 18 Pro series due in 2026.
+This new process promises to deliver about 15% higher performance than the 3nm process currently used on current A-series chips.

-However, the iPhone 17 generation expected to launch later this year is said to still use a 3nm chip.
+However, the iPhone 17 generation, expected to launch later this year, is rumored to still use 3nm chips.
 This inadvertently creates a valuable opportunity for Samsung.
-The Korean tech giant is rumored to be focusing on developing the Exynos 2600 processor for the Galaxy S26 series (expected to launch in early 2026) based on the 2nm SF2 process researched and developed by Samsung Foundry (Samsung's chip manufacturing division).
+The South Korean tech giant is rumored to be focusing its efforts on developing the Exynos 2600 processor for the Galaxy S26 series (expected to launch in early 2026) based on the 2nm SF2 process researched and developed by Samsung Foundry (Samsung's chip manufacturing division).

 The 2nm race isn't just about Apple and Samsung.
 Intel has also expressed strong interest in TSMC's 2nm process, but will likely have to fall behind Apple in terms of priority, possibly pushing back mass production to 2026.